nxadm/rakudo-pkg/README.md

 PATH=~/bin/.perl6:/opt/rakudo-pkg/bin
 export PATH
 ```

+**If you're using the Windows Subsystem for Linux (aka Bash or Ubuntu on
+Windows 10), use the Ubuntu 16.04 package (or the 14.04 one if running an
+older release) and run /opt/rakudo/bin/fix_windows10 after the installation.**

 **Older releases (before 2017.10-02) were installed into /opt/rakudo instead of
 /opt/rakudo-bin.
 Adapt the PATH instructions accordingly.**